Busan Street Food

 Japgokbap / Multigrain Rice

 The Dak Kkochi / Marinated Chicken Skewer is a common street snack sold by vendors.
-Chunks of tender, moist chicken are glazed with light soy sauce and sometimes chili powder, then roasted on skewers over hot charcoal.
-Has a savoury sweet flavour, and is rather good value for money as the portion is large.
+Chunks of tender moist boneless chicken thigh with bits of fat are glazed with thin light soy sauce, thick tomato ketchup, rich honey or fine white sugar, thick gochujang / fermented red chili paste, sticky corn starch or potato starch, garlic, and sometimes chili powder, then roasted on skewers over hot charcoal.
+Has a meaty savoury sweet salty spicy flavour, and is rather good value for money as the portion is large.

 Dak Kkochi / Marinated Chicken Skewer